derekfrye/sql-middleware/docs/Benchmarks.md

 ## Interpreting results
 - Treat `database_benchmark` output as a proxy for raw insert bandwidth of each backend/driver pair; it does not capture higher-level middleware helpers such as `QueryAndParams` or cross-backend abstractions.
 - Treat `bench_rusqlite_single_row_lookup` output as the relative overhead of routing a point lookup through the middleware versus calling rusqlite directly.
 Both flows share the same on-disk dataset and decoding logic, so the difference primarily reflects connection dispatch, parameter conversion, and result materialisation cost.
 Treat the SQLx harness output as a parallel data point for the same workload; compare its metrics with `rusqlite`/middleware results.
+- Treat `bench_rusqlite_multithread_pool_checkout` output (and the SQLx mirror) as a measure of how checkout/prepare/query costs scale with concurrency.
+Look at the sub-benchmarks to separate pure checkout overhead from full query execution.

 ## An observed complex task for llms:
 ```shell